cameronmurphy/timelapse-thingy/README.md

 Tip: my GoPro outputs 4000 x 3000 images so I used this command to convert the GoPro (source 01) images to 16:9.
 ```
-find scrape-output -name '*_01_*' -exec convert {} -distort SRT 1,0 -gravity center -crop 4000x2250+0+0 +repage {} \;
+$ find scrape-output -name '*_01_*' -exec convert {} -distort SRT 1,0 -gravity center -crop 4000x2250+0+0 +repage {} \;
 ```
-You don't need to do this prior to running `compose` but if you leave images at 4x3 aspect ratio there will be black bars either side of your images in the composed frames.
+This isn't mandatory but if you leave images at 4x3 aspect ratio there will be black bars either side of your images in the composed frames.